 Give Me A Break: DOL Regulations Need Updating to Afford Workers Desired Flexibility

-The authors of this paper argue that Department of Labor regulations have failed to keep pace with rapid technological change and that updating these rules could benefit both workers and employers.
+In this paper, Gregory Jacob, Michael Lotito, and Tammy McCutchen argue that Department of Labor regulations have failed to keep pace with rapid technological change and that updating these rules could benefit both workers and employers.

 This paper was the work of multiple authors.
 No assumption should be made that any or all of the views expressed are held by any individual author.
 In addition, the views expressed are those of the authors in their personal capacities and not in their official/professional capacities.

 To cite this paper: Jacob, et al., “Give Me A Break: DOL Regulations Need Updating to Afford Workers Desired Flexibility”, released by the Regulatory Transparency Project of the Federalist Society, February 11, 2019 (https://regproject.org/wp-content/uploads/RTP-Labor-and-Employment-Working-Group-Paper-Rest-Breaks.pdf).